felipefelixluca/space-site-v1/README.md

 Portfolio: https://jp.pinterest.com/felipefelixluca/

-All the content in this project is destinated to be a job application.
+All the content in this project is destined for a job application.

 Theme: Space Shooter.
 Post application: Web Designer.